Queensland’s strengthened water metering standards

 Border Rivers Underground WMA

-- Understand more about how we’re strengthening water measurement in Queensland, including legislative changes and state-wide implementation of modern water metering.
+- How we’re strengthening water measurement in Queensland, including legislative changes and state-wide implementation of modern water metering.

 - Read about water metering in Queensland.

-- Read the information for water users in newly declared metered entitlement areas (PDF, 876.9KB).
+- Read the information for water users in newly declared metered entitlement areas (PDF, 877KB).

-- Read about revalidating your non-urban water meter in Queensland (PDF, 1.1MB).
+- Read about revalidating your non-urban water meter in Queensland (PDF, 1MB).